 AMS Food Bank

 Open with evolving COVID-19 protocols.
 Access to fruits, vegetables, grain products, and proteins on a weekly basis for students in need.
 Operates mainly on donations - if you are interested in donating, please visit the website for more information!

 Swipe it Forward Queen’s

 Run by Hospitality Services and Student Affairs.

-During the academic year, if you don’t have enough money for food, you may access up to 25 meals per semester at any dining hall or Hospitality Services food outlet by being referred to the program.
-To get referred, you need to connect with a program partner
+During the academic year, if you don’t have enough money for food, you may access up to 25 meals per semester at any dining hall by being referred to the program.
+To get referred, you need to connect with a program partner.

 If you currently have a meal plan, you have the option of donating one meal per day, up to five per semester, from the current week’s meals (past unused, or future weeks meals cannot be donated).
 Just let the cashier at the dining hall or retail outlet know that you want to “swipe it forward”!